sverweij/wordywordy/README.md

 > By all means, use them!

 Q: Why did you implement this?
-> A: I had a (self written) thing like this lying around for a long
+> A: I had a (self written) thing like this lying around when
+> hunting sabre tooth tigers was all the rage and dinosaurs still
-> time.
-I used it for some time but it had some serious usability
+> roamed the earth.
+I used it for some time but it was
-> flaws.
-Some of these were due to technology restrictions (html on
+> hampered.
+By technologic restrictions (getting html to work in
-> windows CE was not funny), some of them due to my lack of subject
+> IE on windows CE was challinging).
+And by my lack of subject
-> matter knowledge (constant speed, no navigation options, no
+> matter knowledge.
-> on the fly changes).
-The idea to make something better has been
-> collecting dust in my mind since.
 >
 > During 2014 christmas holiday I needed a vehicle to test some
-> technical stuff for an other project (webapp, local storage, file
+> technical stuff for an other project.
+This fit the bill.
-> handling, dicking around with fonts) and this fit the bill.

 Q: Do you have a road map?
 > A: Kind of.
 Expect small things like